peterhardy22/terraform_sandbox/README.md

 - terraform validate : Checks configuration is syntactically valid and internally consistent.
     - If valid, return message will be: "Success!
 The configuration is valid."

+- terraform version : Checks your Terraform version and the version of any providers your configuration is using.
+    - Also let you know if there are ant newer versions of Terraform available.
+    - major.minor.patch format for Terraform versions.